yumekojulia/yumekojulia/README.md

 ## Welcome to my GitHub profile :3
-> "*The digital world is a bridge between curious hearts, made of bits and love." - @yumekojulia*
+> "*The digital world is a bridge between curious hearts, made of bits and love." - @0xjuL14*

 ```c
 /home/juh/C